bscotch/rumpus-ce/README.md

 Users opt into different sets of permissions when they create delegation keys -- if there is a mismatch between what is allowed by a delegation key and what you're trying to do, you'll get back `403` statuses from your request.

+Some methods and Rumpus CE endpoints can be used without any authentication.

 ## Installation

-To use directly in the browser via CDN:
+To use directly in the browser via the JSDelivr CDN:

 ```html
 <script src='https://cdn.jsdelivr.net/npm/@bscotch/rumpus-ce@latest'></script>